iMiebaka/LBE/README.md

 git clone https://github.com/iMiebaka/LBE.git
 ```

-Now the code has been pulled to your local machine, You'll have to move inside the project directory and install the neccesary dependancies
+Now the code has been pulled to your local machine, You'll have to move inside the project directory and install the necessary dependencies.
 ```sh
 cd LTS
 npm i
 ```

 ## Environment Variable Setup 👁️ <a name = "env"></a>
 Now the dependencies are installed, it's time to set up environmental variables Inside the project folder is a file called:
 > .env.example

 That file contains the sample data required by this project
-The env variables required are: secret key and database configuration
+The env variables required are: the secret key and database configuration
  <!-- and email(optional) -->
 ###### Secret key
 This is private to the server.
 It's a lengthy combination of alpha-numeric characters to secure the platform. <span style="color:red"> This should not be disclosed ☠️</span>